JasonSteving99/claro-lang/patched_jcup/README.md

 no longer generate code exceeding Java's codesize limit.
 This package simply contains some build level hacking to reduce that limit <275.
 Read the code for specifics on the "how".

+*_Update - 4/26/23:_*

+Ok, so after several months of smooth sailing after the above fix, yesterday I ended up running into the same sort of issue once more.
+This time, rather than the generated CUP$ClaroParser$do_action_part00000000() method being too large, it was instead the generated `_action_table`/`_reduce_table`/`_production_table` nested arrays that ended up being individually so large (as they're just massive string concatenations passed into a preprocessing method) that they caused both the CUP$ClaroParser class to hit Java's dreaded `code too large` error, but also for the string concatenations representing the tables to actually become too large for Java's constant pool.
+I managed to figure out a hack that changes CUP's generated code to now split each generated string at 65500 bytes, bundle it into a synthetic class called something along the lines of `$SYNTHETIC_(ACTION|REDUCE|PRODUCTION)_TABLE_HOLDER_TO_WORKAROUND_CODE_TOO_LARGE_ERROR[0-9]+` so that no individual class had to be responsible for holding all of the static state.
+There's then some backflips done to dynamically concatenate all of these giant strings using StringBuilders just to work around the builtin `+` concat operator actually trying to be _too_ helpful and trying to optimize the full concatenation into the constant pool only to find it too large still.
+I actually believe that this is a robust fix that should mean I likely won't need to come back to hack on CUP anymore for this same type of code too large error, but I guess only time will tell.